snacsnoc/python-cors-proxy/README.md

 A simple CORS proxy in Python/Django to fetch content from remote sites without a CORS policy.

-This is a fork from [fraigo/python-cors-proxy](https://github.com/fraigo/python-cors-proxy) with added *quality of life* features.
+This is a fork of [fraigo/python-cors-proxy](https://github.com/fraigo/python-cors-proxy) with added *quality of life* features.

+For benchmarks, see BENCHMARKS.md

 ## Run a web server locally